Scope of Practice

 The Return to Practice

 process applies to New Zealand-qualified pharmacist prescribers returning to practise after time away from their prescribing practise environment.
 It also applies to pharmacists who have qualified as prescribers, but who did not immediately register or begin practising in the prescriber scope of practice.
-For further information, please contact the Professional Standards Advisor
+For further information, please contact the Manager, Policy and Standards

 Pharmacist prescribers and pecuniary interests